art-carnieto/nd940-android-kotlin-course1-starter/starter/README.md

     * Observe the shoes variable from the ViewModel
     * Use DataBindingUtil to inflate the shoe_list layout
     * Add a new layout item into the scrollview for each shoe.

+## Extra TODOs

+- Fix left margin of image of shoe item touching the left border of item container.
+- Maybe fix not being able to scroll on login page when on landscape orientation.
+- Maybe fix not being able to scroll nav header text when on landscape orientation.